d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/similarity-analogy.md

         print('cosine sim=%.3f: %s' % (c, (embed.idx_to_token[int(i)])))
 ```

-The dictionary of pre-trained word vector instance `glove_6b50d` already created contains 400,000 words and a special unknown token.
+The dictionary of pretrained word vector instance `glove_6b50d` already created contains 400,000 words and a special unknown token.
 Excluding input words and unknown words, we search for the three words that are the most similar in meaning to "chip".

 ```{.python .input}
 get_similar_tokens('chip', 3, glove_6b50d)